Estafet-LTD/DevOpsDemo/EXTRACTING_IMAGES.md

 # logout of the internal registry
 docker logout -u developer -p $TOKEN docker-registry.default.svc.cluster.local:5000

-# then load it to a registry where you need it
+# then copy the file and load it to a registry where you need it
 docker load --input example-build-jenk-10.tar